broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 Our [monorepo](https://github.com/broadinstitute/monorepo/tree/main) hosts Python libraries that may help you access JUMP data in a high-throughput manner.

-## How can I explore the How-To guides in an interactive environment?
+## How can I access the How-To guides in a live coding environment?

 This table provides direct link to run the guides on your browser.
+Google Colab is the only supported web interface.

 | Google Collab                                                                                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |